starknet-edu/aa-workshop/README.md

 ### Verification

-When completed, run the script below to verify your implementation.
+When completed, execute the test suite to verify you've met all the requirements for this section.

 ```
-$ scarb run verify_step7
+$ scarb test
 ```

 ### Hints